ZedDevStuff/Dexec/README.md

 ## Why?

-I was bored.
-That's it.
+I was bored, and as a programmer there isn't any better reason to do stuff.

 ## Installation and Usage